Pai-Pratheeksha/eLabTracker/README.md

 ### 📂 File Handling

-- Files are uploaded using Multer and stored in MongoDB GridFS.
+- Files are uploaded using Multer and stored in cloudinary storage, but due to some constraints MongoDB file object is used here with a limit on file upload size.
+- Cloudinary setup codes has been commented, you can get your cloudinary credentials and uncomment those to try cloudinary storage.
 - Faculty can securely view uploaded reports.

 ### 🚧 Future Enhancements

-- 📧 Email notifications to faculty for new submissions.
+- 📧 Email notifications to faculty for new submissions and password reset feature.
 - 📊 Export grades and submissions (CSV or PDF).
 - 🔔 Real-time dashboard updates using WebSockets.
 - 📈 Analytics for student performance tracking.